-Although feasibility studies have concluded that Highway 55 would remain a six-lane highway, the City should continue to advocate for a four-lane reduction on Highway 55 that would prioritize pedestrian transit over commuter vehicle traffic.
-The current street design and proposed modification maintaining six lanes does a disservice to the residents living in the area.
-Highway 55 makes it difficult to navigate from both north and south, and would serve as a barrier for residents trying to use the new light rail.
+After a detailed study and community engagement process, the Minnesota Department of Transportation, City of Minneapolis, and Hennepin County concluded that Highway 55 would remain a six-lane highway with additional mid-block crossings, safe median refuge areas with pedestrian push buttons to activate traffic signals, narrowed lanes, and median plantings.
+If the highway design is reconsidered, the city should advocate for a four-lane reduction on Highway 55 that would prioritize pedestrians over commuter vehicle traffic.
+The current street design and proposed six lanes design, while addressing some neighborhood concerns, does not prioritize residential access to those living in the area.
+Highway 55 can be challenging to navigate from both north and south and can be seen as a barrier for residents trying to use the new light rail.
 As an example, there is precedent for the four-lane design on Hwy 55 south of downtown Minneapolis.
-This design works well and provides a safer crossing for residents and cyclists.
+This design works well and provides a safe crossing for residents and cyclists.
 An amended street design would help to create a market for a mix of uses, a walkable neighborhood, and provide for a safer, more pleasant crossing from the northern to the southern portions of the area around the Van White Station.